-- Students will be prohibited from attending a club or activity for two meetings or practices from the date of the incident. - DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 2 days of In School Suspension. - Loss of leadership role for any activity, club or school governance position. - Student Athletes will be disciplined according to MIAA guidelines
+- Students will be prohibited from attending a club or activity for two meetings or practices from the date of the incident. - DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 2 day of Independent Work Station.
+In School Suspension - Loss of leadership role for any activity, club or school governance position. - Student Athletes will be disciplined according to MIAA guidelines